Conferences & seminars

 A range of conferences and seminars on women's health are run by the Women's throughout the year.

-The Women's believes it has a responsibility, as a specialist hospital, to provide information and education on women's health to health professionals across Victoria to help support the state's health system.
+The Women's believes it has a responsibility, as a specialist hospital, to provide information and education on women's and newborn health to health professionals across Victoria to help support the state's health system.
 To that end, we organise and convene a range of conferences, seminars and symposia for health professionals.

-Cool Topics in Neonatology 2017
+Cool Topics in neonatology 2023

 The clinical information and Clinical Guidelines available on this Website are intended to provide guidance to health care professionals, based on a thorough evaluation of research evidence, on the practical assessment and management of specific clinical issues or situations.
 The Guidelines allow some flexibility on the part of the health care professional based on the needs of the specific patient for whom they are caring.
 Whilst appreciable care has been taken in the preparation of Clinical Guidelines, the Women's provides these as a service only and does not warrant the accuracy of these Guidelines.
 Any representation implied or expressed concerning the efficacy, appropriateness or suitability of any treatment or product is expressly negated.
 In view of the possibility of human error and / or advances in medical knowledge, the Women's cannot and does not warrant that the information contained in the Guidelines is in every respect accurate or complete.
 Accordingly, the Women's will not be held responsible or liable for any errors or omissions that may be found in any of the information on this Website.
 You are encouraged to consult other sources in order to confirm the information contained in any of the Guidelines and, in the event that medical treatment is required, to take professional, expert advice from a legally qualified and appropriately experienced medical practitioner.
 For practitioners outside the Women’s this material is made available in good faith as a resource for use by health professionals to draw on in developing their own protocols, guided by published medical evidence.
 In doing so, practitioners should themselves be familiar with the literature and make their own interpretations of it.
 NOTE: Care should be taken when printing any Clinical Guideline from this Website.
 Updates to these guidelines will take place as necessary.
 It is therefore advised that regular visits to this Website will be needed to access the most current version of these guidelines.